custom-cards/canvas-gauge-card/readme.md

 | type | `"radial-gauge"` or `"linear-gauge"`
 | width | width of the gauge
 | height | height of the gauge
 | *card_height*| the actual height of the card, set to smaller value than gauge height if using a half guage.
-Set to same height as height gauge property if using a full circle gauge.
+Not use if using a full circle gauge.
 | *font_size* | size of name, leave out it will be dynamic
 | *shadow_height* | xx% of total height is shadow height
+| *shadow_bottom* | how far below the gauge in pixels the shadow should apear

 For a complete documentation of available properties, please see https://canvas-gauges.com/documentation/user-guide/configuration